mike-coutinho/Libft/README.md

 <h2 align="center">Technical Considerations</h2>

 - Declaring global variables is strictly forbidden.
 - Helper functions for complex functions must be `static` to restrict scope.
 - All files must be placed at the **root** of the repository.
 - Submitting unused files is not allowed.
 - Every `.c` file must compile with the flags: `-Wall -Wextra -Werror`.
-- Use the `ar` command to create your library; **libtool is forbidden**.
+- Use the `ar` command to create the library; **libtool is forbidden**.
-- Your `libft.a` library must be at the root of your repository.
+- `libft.a` library must be at the root of your repository.

 <h2 align="center">Library Details</h2>